 Tips from startup CEOs and CTOs managing distributed teams on how to run a remote development team

 Remote work has been all the rage lately.
 People have often wanted more flexibility, less time wasted commuting even before the global pandemic, which was quite understandable.

 Still, even during the global pandemic, despite examples provided by Facebook or Spotify, many businesses are still skeptical about hiring remotely when things get back to normal.
 Plus, there are a lot of misconceptions and stereotypes particularly related to remote software development.
 Outsourcing is thought to be designed for small tasks and MVPs rather than a way to build great products.

 We at YouTeam know it firsthand.
 Helping our clients extend their development teams, we often deal with skepticism and lack of trust surrounding remote workers which, however, changes as soon as they give it a try.

 Despite certain risks involved, there are multiple examples of successful tech startups and great products built entirely or partially by the distributed tech teams.
-To prove this, we’ve decided to reach out to some of such companies, including Zapier, Doist, Toggl, Hubstaff, Buffer, Wistia, Product Hunt, and ask them about their best practices for hiring and managing remote development teams.
+To prove this, we’ve decided to reach out to some of such companies, including Zapier, Doist, Toggl, Hubstaff, Buffer, Wistia, Product Hunt, TMetric, and ask them about their best practices for hiring and managing remote development teams.

 I. Why do companies go remote?